 Identifying treatment responders

-[MAX] At Fios Genomics, we began bioinformatics analysis by identifying donors who had responded to drug treatment.
+At Fios Genomics, they began bioinformatics analysis by identifying donors who had responded to drug treatment.
 As TNFα release was used to measure drug response, all donors who demonstrated TNFα suppression in response to a treatment group were classed as "responders" (figure 5A).
 However, not all of these drug "responders" displayed the same intensity of response.
 In the roflumilast-fluticasone treatment group specifically, we identified two distinct data “peaks” which could be used to separate "high-responders" from "low-responders" (figure 5B).

 Figure 5: Graphs showing how we classified donors by drug response.
 A: TNFα values normalized against the DMSO control (100%) All donors displaying below the 100% line are drug responders.
 B: In the roflumilast-fluticasone treatment group, there were two distinct types of responders.
 High-responders (n=12) are highlighted in red, while low-responders (n=13) are blue.